akash-network/docs/guides/matrix/README.md

 ## Before we Begin

 You'll need a domain name you have DNS control over.
 We will be using `dentacoin.dev` as an example in this tutorial.
-For DNS, we recommend [Cloudflare](https://www.cloudflare.com) (free).
+For DNS, we recommend [Cloudflare](https://www.cloudflare.com), its free to use.

-### Software Dependencies
+In this step, you actually use the testnet to deploy a simple web app, paying with your testnet ATK tokens.
+Check out the [testnet guide](../testnet.md) to request tokens.
+Make sure to have Akash client installed on your workstation, check [install guide](/guides/install.md) for instructions.

-- [Akash Suite](https://docs.akash.network/guides/install): Akash Client used to interact the Akash blockchain and network in general.
+### Additional Software Dependencies

 - [Keybase](https://keybase.io/download): Keybase is used as the git hosting platform for various sensitive data we will be sharing on the cloud.
 - [Docker](https://www.docker.com/products/docker-desktop): Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
 Deployments on Akash are done using Docker.